 In considering whether to order post-secondary education expenses (and for how long the parent is responsible for such expenses), a court must consider a number of different factors, including whether the child is still dependent on his or her parents for the reasonable necessities of life.
 Other factors include the child’s age and needs, the expectations of the child when the parents were still together, the nature of the postsecondary education expenses sought, and the parents’ standard of living, educational level, and financial resources.
 If the court orders the payment of college expenses, the child has certain responsibilities, as well.
 The child must make all grades and educational records available to both parents, and the payments are to go directly to the school, if feasible.
 Otherwise, the payments can go to the child or the other parent, depending on the situation.
 Finally, an order for payment of postsecondary college expenses should not go beyond the child’s 23rd birthday, unless there are exceptional circumstances, such as if the child were disabled.

-The Washington divorce lawyers at Ashby Law are eager to answer your questions and help you understand the consequences of a divorce, including any obligation that you have to pay for your child’s college expenses.
+The Washington divorce lawyers at Pacific Northwest Family Law are eager to answer your questions and help you understand the consequences of a divorce, including any obligation that you have to pay for your child’s college expenses.
 As your attorneys, we will focus on how best to represent your interests and achieve the goals that you wish to reach.
 We have handled countless divorce and family law proceedings over the years, and we will work with you to create the best strategy possible in your case.
 Call our offices at (509) 572-3700 and learn how we can help you with your Washington divorce, legal separation, or parentage case.